bright/new-www/content/blog/examples-of-the-internet-of-things-for-retail-healthcare-and-more-with-case-studies.md

 ## Looking for an IoT development company?

 The Internet of Things is around us and it influences many industries.
-If you want to build IoT applications, contact [IoT Development Company](/our-areas/iot-development) like us and book a free consultation.
+If you want to build IoT applications, contact [IoT development company](/our-areas/iot-development) like us and book a free consultation.